ILIAD-ocean-twin/application_package/WavyOceanDataProcessing/README.md

     main()
 ```

-With the above python file you should be able to call with:
+With the above python file you should be able to execute with:

 ```bash
 python3 WavyOcean.py --base 24 --url http://catalogue.ec-meloa.eu/dataset/24116ae9-7425-45e8-a605-29fbf917649c/resource/c2f7d170-e0eb-4f35-a82f-5a8bc4be38f6/download/meloa_test_00064_00wo52_20211029t111600_20220122t193600_13_133.csv